corda/corda/docs/source/tutorial-contract.rst

 familiar with that language.
 The ``withoutOwner`` method uses the auto-generated copy method to return a version of the state with the owner public key blanked out: this will prove useful later.

-The Java code compiles to the same bytecode as the Kotlin version, but as you can see, is much more verbose.
+The Java code compiles to almost identical bytecode as the Kotlin version, but as you can see, is much more verbose.

 Commands
 --------